michaelshiloh/robotaPsyche/lectureNotes.md

 void draw() {
   background(255);

+  // For each mover
   for (int i = 0; i < movers.length; i++) {

+    // This is the part that I forgot to add in class:
+    // Apply the attraction force from the Attractor on this mover PVector aForce = a.attract(movers[i]);
+    movers[i].applyForce(aForce);

-    for (int j = 0; j < movers.length; j++) {
+    // Now apply the force from all the other movers on this mover for (int j = 0; j < movers.length; j++) {
       // Don’t attract yourself!
       if (i != j) {